Custom package

 If True, old will be the old TTL, and new the new TTL, in seconds.

-changed_invites
+property changed_invites

 Whether the invites in the channel were toggled or not.